avinasherupaka/techsavi.blog/_posts/2017-11-06-functional-javascript-indepth.markdown

 2. Clojure Script (Front-end-This complies to javascript)
 3. Scala/Akka (Back-end)
 4. Javascript (Front-end & Back-end, needs some library support to make it more effective)
-5. Java 8 (not 100% functional)
-6. Python
+5. Python
-7. R
+6. R
-8. Elm (I did not use this, but heard good things about it)
+7. Elm (I did not use this, but heard good things about it)

 #### Frameworks and Libraries: